Esophageal Varices

 Offers Telehealth

-.
+Chakradhar Reddy is a Gastroenterologist practicing medicine in Johnson City, Tennessee.
 Dr. Reddy is rated as a Distinguished provider by MediFind in the treatment of Esophageal Varices.
-His top areas of expertise are Enlarged Liver, Visceromegaly, Esophageal Varices, Endoscopy, and Colonoscopy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Enlarged Liver, Visceromegaly, Esophageal Varices, Endoscopy, and Colonoscopy.
+Dr. Reddy is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine (Transplant Hepatology).

 What are the latest Esophageal Varices Clinical Trials?